nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 # Appendix

 The informal explanation glossed over some details.
-Let's go from specific examples to a more general one, where the projection `<PROJ>` is (here, `P` can be a lifetime or type parameter as appropriate):
+This appendix tries to be a bit more thorough with how it is that we can conclude that a projection outlives `'a` if its inputs outlive `'a`.
+To start, let's specify the projection `<PROJ>` as:

     <P0 as Trait<P1...Pn>>::Id

-The relevant impl is:
+where `P` can be a lifetime or type parameter as appropriate.

+Then we know that there exists some impl of the form:

 ```rust
 impl<X0..Xn> Trait<Q1..Qn> for Q0 {